stevermeister/ngx-cookie-service/README.md

 const allCookies: {} = cookieService.getAll();
 ```

+Returns a map of key-value pairs for cookies that can be accessed.

 ## set( name: string, value: string, expires?: number | Date, path?: string, domain?: string, secure?: boolean ): void;

 ```typescript
 cookieService.set( 'test', 'Hello World' );
 ```

+Sets a cookie with the specified `name` and `value`.
+It is good practice to specify a path.
+If you are unsure about the path value, use `'/'`.
+If no path or domain is explicitly defined, the current location is assumed.

+**Important:** For security reasons, it is not possible to define cookies for other domains.
+Browsers do not allow this.
+Read [this](https://stackoverflow.com/a/1063760) and [this](https://stackoverflow.com/a/17777005/1007003) StackOverflow answer for a more in-depth explanation.

 ## delete( name: string, path?: string, domain?: string ): void;